Dynamic-Capital/Dynamic-Capital/docs/ton-web3-guidelines.md

 1. Build the Mini App bundle with `npm run build:miniapp`; artifacts land in `apps/miniapp/.next` and can be exported for static hosting.
+2. Stage the TON Site assets with `npm run ton:build-site-predeploy`.
+The command snapshots the paths declared in `dynamic-capital-ton/storage/manifest.json`, computes the SHA-256 expected by the verification scripts, and writes upload-ready directories plus `SUMMARY.md` guidance under `dynamic-capital-ton/storage/predeploy/`.
+If the computed hash differs from the manifest, reconcile the value in both the manifest and `docs/ton-storage-pins.md` after uploading the refreshed bundle.
-2. Transform the output into a static directory using `next export` or the `scripts/build-miniapp.sh` helper so it can be uploaded via TON Storage.
+3. Transform any remaining dynamic output into a static directory using `next export` or the `scripts/build-miniapp.sh` helper so it can be uploaded via TON Storage.
-3. Version the exported hash in Supabase (e.g., `tx_logs` with `kind =
+4. Version the exported hash in Supabase (e.g., `tx_logs` with `kind =
    'ton_site_publish'`) to keep provenance between commits and on-chain uploads.